andrews1022/react-typescript-project-setup/next/contentful-blog.md

 };
 ```

 You may have noticed that our query for the BlogPosts is a lot smaller than on the home page.
 This is due to [GraphQL Query Complexity Limits](https://www.contentful.com/developers/docs/references/graphql/#/introduction/query-complexity-limits).
 We can only query for those fields.
-So, we need to create a simpler version of how the BlogPost cards are displayed.
+So, we need to create a simpler version of how the `BlogPost` cards are displayed.

-This means first, we'll want to abstract the MainHeading styled component into a reusable global UI component:
+That means we'll first want to abstract the `MainHeading` styled component into a reusable global `UI` component:

 ```ts
 // components/UI/MainHeading.ts